K-12 and Adult

 In 2017, the AFN National Indian Education Council (NIEC) and Indigenous Services Canada (ISC) co-developed the First Nation Education Transformation policy proposal.
 This resulted in a new funding approach to support First Nations K-12 education.
 The new approach to funding replaces ISC’s outdated funding methodology, which included an antiquated formula supplemented by several proposal-based programs, with a more comprehensive funding model..
 The funding formula portion of the new model is based on mainstream provincial education funding models to move First Nations education funding towards provincial comparability.

-Click here for the Policy Proposal
+Click on the link for the Assembly of First Nations 2017 Policy Proposal

 Interim Funding Approach